-In November 1997, Iogen Corporation, a Canadian enzyme manufacturer, in partnership with Petro-Canada, announced plans to build a 15-30 million dollar, 120 tonne per day cellulosic ethanol demonstration plant.
+In November 1997, Iogen Corporation, a Canadian enzyme manufacturer, in partnership with PetroCanada, announced plans to build a 15-30 million dollar, 120 tonne per day cellulosic ethanol demonstration plant.
 This will be the first ethanol plant in the world to use cellulosic agricultural feedstocks as opposed to starch as raw material.
 The plant will test a range of cellulosic agricultural feedstocks to enable larger plants to be built throughout North America, using various feedstocks specific to each region.

 Another recent technological development has been the commercialization of a new high efficiency gasifier pellet stove capable of burning higher ash containing fuels which was developed by Del-point Technologies of Blainville, Quebec, in conjunction with Natural Resources Canada.
-The stove has an operating efficiency of 85% which compares favorably to the more modest efficiencies of 40-69% achieved by the first generation of pellet stoves on the market
+The stove has an operating efficiency of 85% which compares favorably to the modest efficiencies of 40-69% being achieved by the first generation of pellet stoves on the market.

 As wood reserves are becoming more expensive, agricultural residues are being considered as alternatives.
 Switchgrass should be favored in the residential fuel pellet market due to its lower ash content.
 There appears to be significant opportunity to expand the home heating fuel market with the introduction of agriculturally derived fuels from the pellet industry.
 Increasing market shares of pellets produced from agricultural feedstock could have significant impacts on greenhouse gas emission reductions, especially if oil or electricity were targeted.
-In provinces of Canada, such as Ontario, where coal fired electricity generation is making a comeback it should be a high priority to keep carbon emissions low.
-Used in this context, 1 million hectares of switchgrass would replace the equivalent of 36 million barrels of oil per year as the new gasifier pellet stove technology would have the same energy end use efficiencies as oil furnaces.
+In provinces of Canada, such as Ontario, where coal fired electricity generation is making a comeback it should be a high priority to keep emissions low.
+Used in this context, I million hectares of switchgrass would replace the equivalent of 36 million barrels of oil per year as the new gasifier pellet stove technology would have the same energy end use efficiencies as oil furnaces impending challenge is to commercialize the opportunities so that industrialized nations can meet their greenhouse gas reduction targets.